Generate Adobe Sign Text Tags for Microsoft Word

 1. Open your Microsoft Word document

-2. Paste the text tag where you want it to appear.
+2. Paste the text tag where you want the field to appear.
 Adobe Acrobat Sign will automatically convert the raw text tag into an interactive field.
 (No "activation" needed.)

 Adobe Acrobat Online